certinia/debug-log-analyzer/README.md

 #### Filtering

-Details (events with 0 time) are hidden by default but can be shown/ hidden.
+Details (events with 0 time) are hidden by default but can be shown/ hidden.\
+Show only debug statements using the Debug Only filter.\
 Min and Max filtering can be done on the _Total Time_ and _Self Time_ columns.

 #### Keyboard Navigation